raffaem/waybar-mediaplayer/README.md

 cp ./src/* $HOME/.config/waybar/mediaplayer/
 ```

-Open `$HOME/.config/waybar/mediaplayer/mediaplayer-progressbar-gencss`, and choose your colors for background and overlay (in CSS notation).
+Open `$HOME/.config/waybar/mediaplayer/config.json` with a text editor and personalize your configuration.

 Run `$HOME/.config/waybar/mediaplayer/mediaplayer-progressbar-gencss` to generate the necessary CSS files for the progress bar.